leukbaars/BRM-Remesh-Cleanup/README.md

 # BRM REMESH CLEANUP

-This script is to be run after applying a remesh modifier on geometry.
+This script is to be executed after applying a remesh modifier on geometry.

 It will:
 - Clean up degenerate vertices